What is the AAC?

 If you are a student with a documented learning disability as determined under the ADA and as defined in Chapter 504 of the Rehabilitation Act of 1973, you may benefit from certain accommodations.

-If you believe you qualify and would benefit from appropriate and reasonable accommodations, the AAC Director is available to discuss those options with you.
+If you believe you qualify and would benefit from appropriate and reasonable accommodations, the Director of the AAC and Learning Disabilities Services is available to discuss those options with you.
 Please contact Dolores Radlo, via e-mail at firstname.lastname@example.org, call 617.243.2474 or use our online scheduling tool to make an appointment for a confidential conversation.
 It is strongly suggested that students make appointments and/or submit documentation prior to the beginning of the academic semester.

-Upon review and determination of appropriate accommodations, as authorized by the Director of the AAC, the student will be responsible for follow up with his or her individual faculty member(s).
+Upon review and determination of appropriate accommodations, as authorized by the Director of the AAC and Learning Disabilities Services, the student will be responsible for follow up with his or her individual faculty member(s).
 All personal information will remain confidential.
 Discussions with parents or legal guardians are encouraged when supported by FERPA documentation.

 Please check out my.lasell.edu/aac to find more detailed information about requesting academic accommodations, including the disabilities registration form, examples of appropriate documentation, and other resources.